savasozkan/py_autoencoders/README.md

 # py_autoencoders

-This code repository contains "AutoEncoder, Denoising AutoEncoder, Contractive AutoEncoder" written on python.
+This code repository contains "AutoEncoder(AE), Denoising AutoEncoder(DAE), Contractive AutoEncoder (CAE), Contractive Hessian AutoEncoder (CAE+H)" written on python.
 The codes extensively use the lecture notes and base code infrastructures in CS231 Stanford (http://cs231n.stanford.edu/) and CENG 783 METU (http://www.kovan.ceng.metu.edu.tr/~sinan/DL/).

 ----Some features that you can find in the codes----
 - "Euclidean" and "Cross Entropy" loss options are selectable in code.